Reign of Assassins: Plot

 Later, Zeng Jing and Ah-sheng are in the bank when robbers enter.
 As the gang draws their swords, Zeng Jing defeats them and saves both her and her husband's lives.
 This act reveals her whereabouts to Dark Stone.
 The Wheel King summons three assassins in his gang – Lei Bin, the Magician, and Turquoise – to hunt Drizzle down.
 They locate Drizzle despite her changed appearance.
-However, Drizzle (now as Zeng) states that she just wants to live a normal life, and the Wheel King promises her freedom for Ah-sheng and herself in exchange for the half of the remains she took and help in collecting the other half.
+However, Drizzle (now as Zeng Jing) states that she just wants to live a normal life, and the Wheel King promises her freedom for Ah-sheng and herself in exchange for the half of the remains she took and help in collecting the other half.
 After the gang secure the remains, Drizzle hands over her half.
 The gang refuses to release her, and despite infighting that kills the Magician, she comes home wounded and collapses before Ah-sheng.
 Lei Bin and Turquoise follow her but are stopped by Ah-sheng, who surprises them by producing a pair of Cen-Ci swords.
 Lei Bin recognizes them as Renfeng's weapons.
 The two assassins are defeated and Ah-sheng takes Drizzle to the surgeon, who treats Drizzle's wounds and tells Renfeng that everything is pre-destined.
 Flashbacks reveal that Ah-sheng's true identify is Renfeng, who did not die from Drizzle's sword because he has situs inversus.
 He has also changed his appearance so that he can avenge his father's death.
 Drizzle finds out the truth and asks Renfeng if he has ever loved her.
 An emotional Renfeng tells her that is impossible because of what she and Dark Stone have done to his family, but he cannot bring himself to kill her and tells her to leave.